 Note: This document contains side effect information about triamcinolone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Flutex.
+Some dosage forms listed on this page may not apply to the brand name Flutex.

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray.

 Along with its needed effects, triamcinolone topical (the active ingredient contained in Flutex) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.